CartoDB/academy/_app/_sql-postgis/02-postgis-in-cartodb.md

 The function `ST_Buffer` takes a geometry such as a point as the first argument, and the radius for the buffer as the second argument.
 For more information, see the PostGIS [documentation page](http://www.postgis.org/docs/ST_Buffer.html) for additional information and function definitions.

-As was mentioned in the [previous lesson](/courses/sql-postgis/intro-to-sql-and-postgis/), there is a hidden column in CartoDB called `the_geom_webmercator` which is responsible for making the data appear on your map in the correct location.
+As was mentioned in the [previous lesson](/courses/sql-postgis/intro-to-sql-and-postgis/), there is a hidden column in CARTO called `the_geom_webmercator` which is responsible for making the data appear on your map in the correct location.
 It is usually in the projection [Web Mercator](), but it doesn't have to be.
 To use it with other projections, just project the data and alias the column as `the_geom_webmercator`.

 For our work here, we will be needing to work in distances on the earth's surface such as meters.
 Therefore, we need to cast our geometry in `the_geom` to [geography](http://postgis.net/docs/manual-1.5/ch04.html#PostGIS_Geography), buffer off of that in meters, and then transform to Mercator to display along with our Web Mercator-projected basemap.

-To visualize a 25 mile corridor around U.S. Route 61, put the following command into the CartoDB [SQL editor](https://carto.com/docs/cartodb-editor/managing-your-data/#running-sql-queries).
+To visualize a 25 mile corridor around U.S. Route 61, put the following command into the CARTO [SQL editor](https://carto.com/docs/cartodb-editor/managing-your-data/#running-sql-queries).
 Go to MAP VIEW to see the result of the query.

 {% highlight sql %}
 SELECT